 Apart from printing the author’s manuscript, a self-publishing company consists of in-house designers, typesetters who design your book cover, typeset your manuscript, and take care of everything till your book’s distribution.

 Many authors nowadays prefer self-publishing to traditional publishing because:

-- You have direct support: websites list a phone no/email which you can directly contact to start publishing.
+- You have direct support where the websites list a phone no/email, which you can directly contact to start publishing.

 - You can publish whenever you want to without any rules.

 - You have a short wait time: a month, minimum.